amplience/dc-demostore-core/README.md

 3. Configure & use `dc-demostore-cli` to populate content
 4. Point `dc-demostore-core` to your Dynamic Content Hub and run

-## Requesting an Amplience Environment
+## Requesting an Amplience Demo Store Environment

 If you already have a Dynamic Content and Dynamic Media instance, you can skip to the [next step](#fork--deploy-dc-demostore-core).

-TODO: details or links in here for requesting a SB
+This section assumes you are already an Amplience partner, customer, or internal Amplience team member with access to the Amplience Support Center.
+IF the answer to any one of these is yes, [go here for instructions on requesting a Demo Store Environment](docs/DemoEnvironmentRequest.md)

 ## Fork & Deploy `dc-demostore-core`